pvigier/pvigier.github.io-jekyll/_posts/2019-06-09-vagabond-forest-generation.md

 ![](/media/img/vagabond-forest-generation/cell_generation.gif){: width="400" .center-image .modal-image }

-This week, I continue to work on the object placement system that I started to implement [last week]({{ site.baseurl }}{% post_url 2019-06-02-vagabond-rasterizing-roads-rivers %}).
+This week, I have continued to work on the object placement system that I started to implement [last week]({{ site.baseurl }}{% post_url 2019-06-02-vagabond-rasterizing-roads-rivers %}).
 I entitled this article "Forest generation" as we will place trees, but we will also place other decorations that will fill biomes such as plants, bushes, rocks, carcasses, etc.

 <!--more-->